 Thank The Lord above.

 The report also showed my ole beloved doctor was mistaken.
 I never had Hashimotos.
 Dr. Morris said, “Your thyroid was not functioning at all.
-You were sick or symptomatic because you had cancer in your thyroid which had spread to your trachea, and it’s the only cancer that is slow growing, had it not been found it would’ve closed off your windpipe.”
+You were sick or symptomatic because you had a cancerous tumor on your trachea while the cancer had spread to your vocal cords, while wrapped around my thyroid.. and it’s the only cancer that is slow growing, had it not been found it would’ve closed off your windpipe.”

 Well.
 I’ll always be thankful for meeting my former beloved doctor.
 Not only was he the first doctor to act on my neck lumps, he gave me Cytomel.
 I’ve said it before and I’ll say it again, Cytomel in 5 mg (3 times a day) and Low Dose Naltrexone 4.5 mg, is what kept me physically going this past year.

-Due to there not being any cancer in my lymph nodes, therefore not able to spread elsewhere, I do not need radiation treatment.
+Due to there not being any cancer in my lymph nodes, therefore not able to spread elsewhere, I do not need much of the radiation treatment.
 Can you imagine the state of happiness I’m in? 🙂

 I can’t say or write enough how sublime it is to awake to no symptoms after wondering where they were coming from for years.